Princess Patricia's Canadian Light Infantry: Korean War (1950–1954)

 On August 15, 1950, the 2nd Battalion was created within the regiment to be a component of the Canadian Army Special Force in response to the North Korean invasion of South Korea; the unit adopted the designation of 2nd Battalion, Princess Patricia's Canadian Light Infantry.
 The new battalion trained in Calgary and at CFB Wainwright, in Alberta, before boarding the USS Private Joe P. Martinez on November 25, 1950, to Pusan in South Korea.
 The battalion landed in Korea in December and trained in the mountains for eight weeks before finally taking part in the war on February 6, becoming a component of the 27th British Commonwealth Brigade of the IX American Corps in the 8th US Army.
 The 2nd Battalion of the PPCLI was the first Canadian infantry unit to take part in the Korean War.

-On April 22, 1951, Chinese forces undertook a major offensive against the United Nations forces and pierced through the first line of defence held by the 6th South Korean Division.
+On April 22, 1951, Chinese forces undertook a major offensive against the United Nations forces and pierced through the first line of defence held by the ROK Army 6th Division.
 During the Battle of Kapyong the 2nd Battalion, PPCLI, the 3rd Battalion, Royal Australian Regiment, and A Company, 72nd Heavy Tank Battalion (US) were tasked with the defence of the Kapyong Valley.
-The formation delayed the Chinese forces for three days while United Nations forces withdrew to a new defensive line, thus saving Seoul.
+The Australian and US units withdrew from the battlefield leaving the 700 men of 2 PPLCI on Hill 677 encircled and cut off from support.
+The 2 PPCLI held the position on Hill 677 in a last stand throughout the night of 25 April against the attacks of two PVA divisions consisting of 20,000 men.
+The delay of the Chinese forces for three days while United Nations forces withdrew to a new defensive line saved Seoul and prevented US forces in Korea, then in general retreat, from encirclement.
 For their action, these three units received the United States Presidential Unit Citation and the Republic of Korea Presidential Unit Citation.

 On May 25, 1951, the 2nd Battalion, PPCLI was transferred to the 25th Canadian Infantry Brigade within the 1st Commonwealth Division.
-In the fall, the 2nd Battalion was replaced by 1PPCLI and returned to Calgary.
+In the fall, the 2nd Battalion was replaced by 1 PPCLI and returned to Calgary.
 Meanwhile, in Canada, a new battalion was created on November 30, 1950.
 This 3rd Battalion trained at CFB Wainwright, CFB Borden, and Camp Ipperwash, before sending troops with the 1st and 2nd Battalions during their tour in Korea.

+In October 1951, 2 PPCLI participated in Operation Commando, taking and holding a key position on the flanks of Hill 355.
+They repelled a counter-attack from a large force of Chinese PVA infantry on 12 October.

 The 3rd Battalion replaced the 1st Battalion in the fall of 1952, and occupied Hill 355 until late November 1952.
 After three months of active service the battalion was disbanded on February 8, 1954.
 The PPCLI was again reduced to two battalions, and the commander, regimental sergeant major, and members of the disbanded 3rd Battalion were chosen to form the new 2nd Battalion of the Canadian Guards.